Trump, Paul, and Sanders

 Because right now, in this moment, elected officials at all levels of government have the greatest deal of their lives in front of them.
 This is by far the greatest deal an elected official could ever offer their voters in any modern democratic republic.
 Elected officials have the opportunity to pivot away from decades of intensifying authoritarianism and instead support a system that empowers voters, reduces political corruption, provides transparency and accountability, modernizes our democratic republic, and unifies the country.

-It is a little surreal that Trump, along with every other elected official occupying office today, just so happens to be in power at the moment when this opportunity exists.
+It is a little surreal that Trump, along with every other party driven, party controlled elected official occupying office today, just so happens to be in power at the moment when this opportunity exists.
 It’s simply timing.
 VoterDirectedNetwork.com is ready now.
 And Trump, by timing alone, happens to be one of the individuals who can choose to support this evolution into online democratic republics via Direct Implementation.
 He can modernize and evolve the executive branch of the federal government- the White House- with a stroke of the pen.

 And that exact same opportunity now exists again.

 And to be crystal clear MAGA is NOT on my People I Hate list.
-They can coome to the light side and fight back against the dark.
-Trump has tricked them.
-If you are truly libertarian and want freedom, liberty, and justice for ALL voters- ALL VOTERS- please join us and work on the progressive libertarian Voter Directed movement.
+They can choose to come to the Independent side and fight back against the darkness just like those currently oppressed by the Democratic Party.
+If you are truly libertarian and want freedom, liberty, and justice for ALL voters please join us and work on the progressive libertarian Voter Directed movement.
 Everyone needs a cause to believe in.
-Everyone needs a compassionate, supportive, and community oriented future to hope for.
-Choose freedom!
-Choose political justice!
-Choose online political community for all!
-Work for real, true, modern and evolved online democracy.
-Real political freedom for all.
-ALL Power to ALL Voters.
+Everyone needs a compassionate, supportive, and community-oriented future to hope for.

 Voters also ask me if there are any current federal-level U.S. politicians I trust.
 Sometimes I say there are two — though honestly, it’s really just one.